zhangboyang/simplededup/README.md

 ## Disadvantages

 * **No incremental dedupe support**: Simplededup will read & write whole data in each run.
-* **Huge writes to disk**: Simplededup will relocate all your files.
+* **Huge amount of writes to disk**: Simplededup will relocate all your files, so may not be suitable for SSDs.
 * **Not integrated with btrfs**: Simplededup is not aware of advance features of btrfs such as snapshots.
-* **Dedupe granularity can't be set yet**: Dedupe granularity equals to filesystem blocksize, which can't be changed yet.
+* **Dedupe granularity can't be set**: Dedupe granularity must equals to filesystem blocksize.

 ## Requirements